kuzzleio/documentation/src/api/1/controller-memory-storage/zcount/index.md

 {{{since "1.0.0"}}}

-Return the number of elements held by a sorted set with a score within the provided `min` and `max` values.
+Returns the number of elements held by a sorted set with a score within the provided `min` and `max` values.

 [[_Redis documentation_]](https://redis.io/commands/zcount)